Problems of Failed Workflow Submission

 Multiple Branches on One Node means that there are multiple branches extending from the last finished node.
 The nodes to which multiple branches are about to flow are connected in a loop.

 For example, in the following chart, if the Task Node is the last node where data is submitted, there will be two branches extending from it.
-The two branches are activated, namely, the branch from Task Node to Node in a Loop 1 and the branch from Task Node to Node in a Loop 2.
-However, nodes in the loop are not activated successfully, which indicates that Node in a Loop 1 and Node in a Loop 2 are connected in a loop.
+The two branches are activated, namely, the branch from Task Node to Node in Loop 1 and the branch from Task Node to Node in Loop 2.
+However, nodes in the loop are not activated successfully, which indicates that the Node in Loop 1 and the Node in Loop 2 are connected in a loop.

 The data will flow into nodes in the loop at the same time.
-You can find that connectors of Node in a Loop 1 and Node in a Loop 2 form a closed loop.
+You can find that connectors of Node in Loop 1 and Node in Loop 2 form a closed loop.

 2. Multiple Dependent Loops